Preparing to Migrate TrueNAS CORE to SCALE

 To grant access to a specific user (and group) other than using the default admin user UID and GID, add the new non-root administrative user.
 Note the UID and GID for this new user to enter in the application configuration screen.

-To use a specific dataset or volume for files, Create any new dataset in Bluefin before installing the application.
-Install the application using the CORE service settings from your notes.
-Cobia suggests other applications to consider other than the TFTP Server (TFTP-HPA) application.
+To use a specific dataset or storage volume for files, create any new dataset in Bluefin before installing the application.
+Install the replacement application such as TFTP Server (TFTP-HPA) using the CORE service settings from your notes.
+SCALE suggests other applications to consider other than the TFTP Server (TFTP-HPA) application.

 Migrating from WebDAV Service and Shares